lzh-mb-mod/RTSCamera/README.md

   - You can make your formation charge to the enemy formation by clicking middle mouse button on enemy units.

-    - **New:** Hold `Alt` while clicking to target the enemy without interrupting previous movement orders.
+    - Hold `Alt` while clicking to target the enemy without interrupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

   - You can select your formations by clicking middle mouse button on soldiers.